influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/view-partitions.md

 #### System tables are subject to change

 System tables are not part of InfluxDB's stable API and may change with new releases.
-The provided schema information and query examples are valid as of **August 22, 2024**.
+The provided schema information and query examples are valid as of **September 24, 2024**.
 If you detect a schema change or a non-functioning query example, please [submit an issue](https://github.com/influxdata/docs-v2/issues/new/choose).